ederign/uberfire-docs/docs/tutorial/ufTasks.md

     public UberView<ProjectsPresenter> getView() {
         return view;
     }
 }
 ```
 The presenter itself is a CDI bean with one injected field (the view).
 But whether or not we’re familiar with CDI, we’re seeing a bunch of Uberfire annotations for the first time.
 Let’s examine some of them:

-**@WorkbenchScreen
+**@WorkbenchScreen**
-**Tells UberFire that the class defines a Screen in the application.
+Tells Uberfire that the class defines a Screen in the application.
 Each screen has an identifier.

 **@WorkbenchPartTitle**
 Denotes the method that returns the Screen’s title.
 Every Screen must have a @WorkbenchPartTitle method.